shreytailor/terminator/README.md

 ### Architecture

-For the sake of explanation, let's consider the _host device_ as the one we want to terminate, and a _local network device_ as any other device on the same local network as the host.
+For the sake of this explanation, let's consider the _host device_ as the one we want to terminate, and a _local network device_ as any other device on the same local network as the host.
+When Terminator is started on the host computer, it will host the frontend and backend on the network its connected on.

 <p align="center">
     <img src="./images/architecture.png" width="650"/>
 </p>

-When Terminator is started on the host computer, it will host the frontend and backend on the network its connected on.
+The backend consists of a series of HTTP endpoints, where each of the endpoints can be used to terminate the host computer either through shutdown, restart, or hibernate.
+The endpoints use the host device's shell to schedule termination, so naturally the backend has a dependency on it.

 ## Getting Started